bwoodford/blog/content/shelf/index.md

 This is where I keep track of all the books I'm currently reading and have previously read.
 I read non-fiction frequently, but once in a while I'll slip in a science fiction book.

 #### Currently Reading
+* Clark, Christopher - Sleepwalkers
+* Abrahamian, Ervand - The Coup
+* Browning, Christopher R.- Ordinary Men

+#### Previous Reads
+* McBride, James - Five Carat Soul
+* Vonnegut, Kurt - Slaughterhouse Five
+* Chang, Iris - The Rape of Nanking
 * Reader, John - Cities
 * Dostoevsky, Fyodor - Notes from the Underground

-#### Previous Reads
 * Dostoevsky, Fyodor - Crime and Punishment
 * Pirsig, Robert - Zen and the Art of Motorcyle Maintenance
 * Bogle, John - The Little Book of Commone Sense Investing